-Interoperability testing of the TELUS SIP Trunking Service was completed with successful results for all test cases with the exception of the observations and/or limitations described below.
+Interoperability testing of TELUS SIP Trunking was completed with successful results for all test cases with the exception of the observations and/or limitations described below.

 - OPTIONS to TELUS (Max-Forwards Value): TELUS requires that SIP OPTIONS messages sent from the enterprise contain a Max-Forwards value of zero.
 These messages originate from Session Manager with a non-zero Max-Forwards value when link monitoring is enabled on Session Manager.
 Thus, the Avaya SBCE was used to modify this value when the Avaya SBCE sent the OPTIONS message to the network (Section 7.6.1). - OPTIONS from TELUS (Request-URI): TELUS sends OPTIONS messages whose user part of the Request URI is not routable by the Session Manager which results in a 404 User Not Found response to TELUS.
-For interoperability, the Avaya SBCE was configured to return a 200 OK response to all OPTIONS messages instead of sending the messages to the Session Manager (Section 7.10.2). - Use of SA8965 is no longer a requirement: In previous compliance tests on the TELUS Release 1 platform, TELUS required re-INVITEs to contain Session Description Protocol (SDP) information.
-Thus, the Communication Manager special application SA8965 was enabled which allowed the parameter Shuffling with SDP to appear on the Communication Manager trunk group form and be enabled.
-The sending of re-INVITEs
+For interoperability, the Avaya SBCE was configured to return a 200 OK response to all OPTIONS messages instead of sending the messages to the Session Manager (Section 7.10.2). - Session Refresh Time: The Communication Manager SIP trunk parameter Preferred Minimum Session Refresh Interval (sec) on both the internal SIP trunk and service provider SIP trunk should be increased from the default of 300 seconds.
+Otherwise, outbound INVITEs would receive the response "422 Session Interval Too Small" from TELUS.
+The compliance test used a value of 900 seconds on Page 2 of the Communication Manager trunk group form (Section 5.8).

-- with SDP is no longer a requirement.
-Thus, SA8965 is no longer needed and trunk group parameter Shuffling with SDP must be set to no (Section 5.7). - Call Forwarding and EC500: For inbound PSTN calls that are forwarded back to the PSTN or ring to an EC500 (enterprise mobility) PSTN endpoint, TELUS requires the originating calling number be present in the P-Asserted-Identity (PAI) header.
+- Use of SA8965 is no longer a requirement: In previous compliance tests, TELUS required re-INVITEs to contain Session Description Protocol (SDP) information.
+Thus, the Communication Manager special application SA8965 was enabled (Section 5.2).
+The sending of re-INVITEs with SDP is no longer a requirement.
+Thus, SA8965 is no longer needed and trunk group parameter Shuffling with SDP must be set to no (Section 5.8). - Remove P-Asserted-Identity (PAI) header in 200 OK from TELUS: In response to an outbound INVITE from the enterprise, TELUS always sends a 200 OK response with "anonymous" as the user part of the PAI header.
+This lead to "anonymous" being displayed as the connected party on the enterprise phone.
+As a workaround, the Avaya SBCE was configured to remove the PAI header in the 200 OK (Section 7.10.2).
+In this case, the Session Manager will generate a new PAI header to send to Communication Manager using the contents of the From header.
+The contents of the new PAI header are used to provide the connected party to the phone. - Call Forwarding and EC500: For inbound PSTN calls that are forwarded back to the PSTN or ring to an EC500 (enterprise mobility) PSTN endpoint, TELUS requires the originating calling number be present in the P-Asserted-Identity (PAI) header.
 Normally, Communication Manager puts this information in the Diversion header.
 A SIP header manipulation was created on the Avaya SBCE to modify the P-Asserted-Identity (PAI) header with information contained in the Diversion header received from Session Manager (Section 7.6.1).
 This allowed the call to complete successfully. - Calling Party Number (PSTN transfers): The calling party number displayed on the PSTN phone is not updated to reflect the true connected party on calls that are transferred to the PSTN.
 After the call transfer is complete, the calling party number displayed the number of the transferring party and not the actual connected party.
 The PSTN phone display is ultimately controlled by the terminating PSTN provider, thus this behavior is not necessarily indicative of a limitation of the combined Avaya/TELUS solution.
 It is listed here simply as an observation.